PROFESSIONS, VOCATIONS, AND BUSINESSES

 (b) Articles intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease in man or other animal;

-(c) Articles, other than food, intended to affect the structure or any function of the body of man or other animals; and
+(c) Articles, other than food, intended to affect the structure or any function of the body of man or other animal; and

 (d) Articles intended for use as a component of any articles specified in paragraph (a), (b) or (c) of this subsection.

-(12) "Drug order" means a prescription drug order issued in the unique form and manner permitted for a patient or resident of an institutional facility or as permitted for other purposes as defined in rules.
-Unless specifically differentiated, state law applicable to a prescription drug order is also applicable to a drug order.
+(11) "Institutional drug order" means a prescription drug order issued in the unique form and manner permitted for a patient or resident of an institutional facility or as permitted for other purposes as defined in rule.
+Unless specifically differentiated, state law applicable to a prescription drug order is also applicable to an institutional drug order.

-(16) "Institutional facility" means a facility for which its primary purpose is to provide a physical environment for patients to obtain health care services and in which patients spend a majority of their time, as may be further defined by board rules.
+(12) "Institutional facility" means a facility for which its primary purpose is to provide a physical environment for patients to obtain health care services and in which patients spend a majority of their time, as may be further defined by board rule.

-(18) "Internship" means a postgraduate practical experience program under the supervision of a preceptor.
+(13) "Internship" means a practical experience program under the supervision of a preceptor.

 (a) By a pharmacist or practitioner as an incident to his administering, dispensing or, as authorized by board rule, distributing of a drug in the course of his professional practice; or